Alimony: Italy

 The duty of mutual assistance of the spouses turns into an obligation of maintenance following the personal separation.
 The spouse who is not responsible for the separation has, in fact, the right to receive from the other "what is necessary for its maintenance" (Article 156 of the Italian Civil Code).

 In case of dissolution of the marriage, art.
 5, paragraph 6, of Law 898/1970 provides for the obligation for a spouse to periodically provide the other with a check "when the latter does not have adequate means or in any case cannot obtain them for objective reasons", the determination of which it is entrusted to certain specific parameters (conditions of the spouses, reasons for the decision, personal and economic contribution given by each to the family management and to the formation of the patrimony of each or the common one, income of both, duration of marriage).

 Japan

 Under the Japanese Civil Code, spousal support is available while the parties are married, but terminates upon divorce.
 Japanese courts typically award a one-time payment of isha-ryo, or consolation money, to the "wronged" spouse in the divorce, a type of compensation which does not exist in some other jurisdictions such as most U.S. states.

 United States

-In the U.S. state law establishes requirements regarding alimony (and child support) payments, recovery and penalties.
-A spouse trying to recover back alimony sometimes may use only the collection procedures that are available to all other creditors, such as reporting the amount due to a collection agency.
-One who allows his or her alimony obligations to go into arrears, where there is an ability to pay, may be found in contempt of court and be sent to jail.
-Alimony obligations are not discharged as a result of the obligee's filing bankruptcy.
-Ex-spouses who allow child-support obligations to go into arrears may have certain licenses seized, be found in contempt of court, and/or be sent to jail.
-Like alimony, child-support obligations are not discharged as a result of the obligee's filing bankruptcy.
+In the U.S., state law establishes requirements regarding alimony (and child support) payments, recovery and penalties.
+A spouse trying to recover back alimony sometimes may use only the collection procedures that are available to all other creditors, such as reporting the amount due to a collection agency, or seek enforcement through contempt of court proceedings against an obligor who is able to pay but has failed to do so.
+Alimony obligations are not dischargeable in bankruptcy.